WORDS

 Insulting or disrespecting.

-Fans made a steady stream of derogatory remarks about the players on the visiting team.
+Fans made a steady stream of derogatory remarks about the players

 Destitute